-Collateral Duty for Other Federal Agency
+Collateral Duty Course for Other Federal Agencies

 Gain an overview of the OSHA Act, Executive Order 12196, 29 CFR 1960, and 29 CFR 1910, enabling you to recognize basic safety and health hazards in the workplace.
 Effectively assist agency safety and health officers in their inspection and abatement efforts.
 Learn how the OSHA numbering system works.
 Identify the applicable standard for about 40 hazardous conditions.